Robert Coles (psychiatrist)

-Robert Coles (born October 12, 1929) is an American author, child psychiatrist, and professor emeritus at Harvard University.
+Martin Robert Coles (October 12, 1928 – June 4, 2026) was an American author, child psychiatrist and academic who was a professor at Harvard University.

+Biography

 Early life and education

-Martin Robert Coles was born in Boston, Massachusetts, on October 12, 1929, to Philip Coles, an immigrant from Leeds, England, United Kingdom, and Sandra Young Coles, originally from Sioux City, Iowa.
-Robert Coles attended Boston Latin School where he played tennis, ran track, and edited the school literary magazine.
-He entered Harvard College in 1946, where he studied English literature and helped to edit the undergraduate literary magazine, The Harvard Advocate.
+Martin Robert Coles was born in Boston, Massachusetts, on October 12, 1928, to Philip Coles, an immigrant from Leeds, England, United Kingdom, and Sandra Young Coles, originally from Sioux City, Iowa.
+He had a Jewish and Catholic heritage on his father's side, and an Episcopalian background on his mother's side.
+Robert attended Boston Latin School, where he played tennis, ran track and edited the school literary magazine.
+In 1946, he entered Harvard College, where he studied English literature and helped to edit the undergraduate literary magazine, The Harvard Advocate.
 He graduated magna cum laude and earned Phi Beta Kappa honors in 1950.

-Coles originally intended to become a teacher or professor, but as part of his senior honors thesis, he interviewed the poet and physician William Carlos Williams, who promptly persuaded him to go into medicine.
+Coles originally intended to become a teacher or professor but as part of his senior honors thesis, he interviewed the poet and physician William Carlos Williams, who promptly persuaded him to go into medicine.
 He studied medicine at Columbia University College of Physicians and Surgeons, graduating in 1954.
-After residency training at the University of Chicago in Chicago, Illinois (the University of Chicago Pritzker School of Medicine), Coles moved on to psychiatric residencies at Massachusetts General Hospital in Boston, Massachusetts, and McLean Hospital in Belmont, Massachusetts (the two hospitals are affiliates of Harvard University and the Harvard University Medical School in Cambridge, Massachusetts).
+After residency training at the University of Chicago Pritzker School of Medicine, Coles moved on to psychiatric residencies at Massachusetts General Hospital in Boston and McLean Hospital in Belmont, Massachusetts.

 Knowing that he was to be called into the U.S. Armed Forces under the Doctor Draft, Coles joined the Air Force in 1958 and was assigned the rank of captain.
 His field of specialization was psychiatry, his intention eventually to sub-specialize in child psychiatry.
 He served as chief of neuropsychiatric services at Keesler Air Force Base in Biloxi, Mississippi, and was honorably discharged in 1960.
 He returned to Boston and finished his child psychiatry training at the Children's Hospital.
 In July 1960, he was married to Jane Hollowell, and the couple moved to New Orleans.

+Career

 Ruby Bridges

-In New Orleans, Coles witnessed 6-year-old Ruby Bridges, protected by U.S. Federal marshals, "walking through a screaming mob to integrate a public school."
+In New Orleans In 1960, Coles witnessed six-year-old Ruby Bridges, protected by U.S. Federal marshals, "walking through a screaming mob to integrate a public school", in the words of the New York Times.
 He volunteered to support and counsel Ruby and her family during this difficult period.
 Coles wrote a series of articles for The Atlantic Monthly on Ruby and other black children, who, along with their white classmates and their families, were targets of daily public protests, intimidation, and even death threats during the desegregation of public schools in New Orleans.

 These articles led to his first book, Children of Crisis: A Study of Courage and Fear, and ultimately to his decision to develop that book into a series of books documenting how children and their parents deal with profound change, a series that won him the Pulitzer prize in 1973.
 In 1995 he returned to his original material and wrote The Story of Ruby Bridges, a popular children's book, published by Scholastic Corporation.